Domestic abuse (SECURE Act 2.0, Sec 314)

 - The withdrawal would be made from your balance in the Fixed Return Fund until depleted and then proportionally from your balances in the variable-return Passport Funds.
 The unit values used to value your withdrawal from the variable-return Passport Funds in dollars would be the unit values in effect for the month following the month in which TRS receives this application.

 Hardship withdrawals are paid by Electronic Fund Transfer (EFT) directly into your bank account.
-TRS will issue payment via paper checks only for the following exceptions:
+TRS will issue payment via paper checks only for members residing abroad whose bank will not accept ACH/EFT deposits.
+You may provide or update bank account information in the secure section of TRS’ website, under Payments.
+Please note that establishing or changing an EFT account generally takes at least 21 days.

-If a TDA loan is deemed a distribution in the same tax year in which you receive any TDA withdrawal, the IRS would require TRS to withhold 20% of the taxable portion of the deemed distribution from the withdrawal; this withholding would apply if your loan balance is deemed a distribution before your withdrawal is processed, and would be in addition to any withholding required separately for the withdrawal.
+If a TDA loan is deemed a distribution in the same tax year in which you receive a TDA hardship withdrawal, the IRS would require TRS to withhold 20% of the taxable portion of the deemed distribution from the hardship withdrawal; this withholding would apply if your loan balance is deemed a distribution before your hardship withdrawal is processed, and would be in addition to any withholding required separately for the hardship withdrawal.
 The total amount withheld would be forwarded to the IRS and credited toward your taxes for the current year.